Architecture of Porto Alegre: Overview

 The architectural evolution of Porto Alegre does not differ in its general mechanism from most large Brazilian cities, although it has some unique elements.
 Its condition of provincial capital almost from the beginning resulted in a tendency to expand and monumentalize.
 Today it is the largest city in the state, the seat of a Metropolitan Region, and one of the largest cities in Brazil.
 Throughout its history, it has collected an extensive series of monumental buildings, many of extraordinary value, and some advanced urban planning projects, but as a whole, this did not result in a coherent plan nor did it reveal a spirit of long-term planning, having grown vastly in a disorganized and poorly controlled way, with urban plans being very much linked to political and economic oscillations.

 The architecture in the city began with the Portuguese colonial style, went through the neoclassical, eclectic, and modernist schools.
 Porto Alegre verticalized, expanded, merged with neighboring cities, and became a metropolis.
 Now its architecture is being renewed under the influence of postmodernism and globalization, developing a hybrid and internationalizing style.
 This has given rise to criticism about the de-characterization of its identity and the extensive destruction of irreplaceable historical architecture in the wave of "progress" and real estate speculation.

 Today, the city is reorganizing its urban landscape with major infrastructure works, especially roads, and erecting significant examples of contemporary architecture.
 At the same time, it faces the challenges of growing into one of Brazil's largest capitals, with almost 1.5 million inhabitants.
 There is still a large population living in slums and without access to basic services, and dissatisfaction is growing with the directions that the public administration has adopted in the areas of urban planning, popular housing, use of special areas, urban mobility, nature preservation, and others.
-Urban revitalization projects promoted by the state and municipal governments, such as those of the Mauá Pier ("Cais Mauá"), the former Industrial District, and a program of concessions of parks and other public spaces to the private sector, have produced intense controversy.
+Urban revitalization projects promoted by the state and municipal governments, such as those of the Mauá Pier, the former Industrial District, and a program of concessions of parks and other public spaces to the private sector, have produced intense controversy.